15 min read

 Hockey offers unique structural opportunities:

-Forced proximity for days at a time.
+The Road Trip Forced proximity for days at a time.
 No escape from each other.
 Shared hotel rooms (or adjacent ones).
 Late nights after games.
 The isolation of travel creates intimacy.

-February pressure point.
+The Trade Deadline February pressure point.
 Will they be separated?
 Will one have to choose between career and relationship?
 Real consequences, real time pressure.

-Every game could be the last.
+Playoff Intensity Every game could be the last.
 Win or go home.
 This creates natural escalation; the relationship stakes should rise with the playoff stakes.

-When the routine stops, the feelings surface.
+The Off-Season When the routine stops, the feelings surface.
 The off-season is when athletes process what they've suppressed during competition.
 Perfect for relationship confrontation and resolution.

-How to Use Professional Dialogue for Intimate Translation
+How Does Professional Dialogue Create Intimate Translation?

 How It Works

-Step 2: Show that vocabulary becoming coded language for emotions
+Step 1: Establish professional vocabulary the character uses habitually Step 2: Show that vocabulary becoming coded language for emotions Step 3: Let the translation become the intimacy

 Example from Unassisted: